Sonic Mania: Release

 Sonic Mania was announced alongside Sonic Forces at the 25th anniversary Sonic event at San Diego Comic-Con in July 2016.
-The game was also featured at South by Southwest (SXSW), the Electronic Entertainment Expo (E3), and SDCC in 2017; at SDCC 2017, attendees received a promotional instruction manual for the game.
-The game was announced for the second quarter of 2017, but Sega announced at SXSW that it had been delayed to allow for more development.
+It was also featured at South by Southwest (SXSW), the Electronic Entertainment Expo (E3), and at SDCC in 2017, where attendees received a promotional instruction manual.
+Mania was announced for the second quarter of 2017, but Sega announced at SXSW that it had been delayed to allow for more development.

 Sonic Mania was released digitally for the Nintendo Switch, PlayStation 4, and Xbox One on August 15, 2017.
-Four days before release, Sega delayed the Windows version for another two weeks for further optimization, releasing it on August 29 as a download on Steam.
-As compensation, those who had pre-ordered the game received a copy of the original Sonic the Hedgehog on Steam.
+Four days before release, Sega delayed the Windows version by two weeks for further optimization, releasing it on August 29 as a download on Steam.
+As compensation, those who had pre-ordered it received a copy of the original Sonic the Hedgehog on Steam.

-In addition to the standard release, a Sega Genesis-themed collector's edition was also released, containing a 12-inch (30 cm) Sonic statue atop a model Genesis, a game cartridge cast with a golden ring, and a metallic collector's card with a download code for the game.
+A Genesis-themed collector's edition was also released, containing a 12-inch (30 cm) Sonic statue atop a model Genesis, a game cartridge cast with a golden ring, and a metallic collector's card with a download code for the game.
 To promote the collector's edition, Sega released a retro-styled infomercial featuring former series art director Kazuyuki Hoshino and social media manager Aaron Webber, based on an American television commercial for Sonic The Hedgehog 2.

-The music label Data Discs published a vinyl LP featuring the game's original music in late 2017.
+The music label Data Discs published the original Sonic Mania soundtrack on vinyl LP in late 2017.
 A soundtrack featuring selected tracks was released on digital music distribution platforms on January 17, 2018.
-In Japan, the physical release of Sonic Mania Plus included an expanded version of the soundtrack on 2 CD's which includes every song featured in Sonic Mania, plus three bonus tracks by American EDM band Hyper Potions, showing up respectively on the CD's as Time Trials, Friends, and Time Trials Plus, the last of which featuring long time series composer, Jun Senoue.
-The three bonus tracks were also released as singles under video-game record label GameChops on digital music distribution platforms.
+In Japan, the physical release of Sonic Mania Plus included an expanded version of the soundtrack.

 A five-part animated short mini-series, Sonic Mania Adventures, was released on the Sonic the Hedgehog YouTube channel between March and July 2018, promoting the release of Sonic Mania Plus.
 The series depicts Sonic's return to his world following the events of Sonic Forces, teaming up with his friends to prevent Eggman and Metal Sonic from collecting the Chaos Emeralds and Master Emerald.
 A holiday-themed bonus episode featuring Amy Rose (who did not appear as a playable character) was released in December 2018.
 The shorts were written and directed by Hesse, with animation production by Neko Productions, and music written by Lopes.
 All six shorts were later included as part of the Sonic Origins compilation in 2022.